 Using a 401(k) to save for retirement is a lot easier for the average worker since you normally fill out the paperwork when you are first hired at your employer.
 Many employers automatically enroll their employees in their retirement plan at a 3% contribution rate, although you may want to consider changing the contribution amount.
 If you’re lucky, your employer may match some of the money you contribute, making it the best investment of all.

 In contrast, opening a Traditional IRA or Roth IRA takes some (simple) additional steps.
 You have to identify a broker to hold your Individual Retirement Account.
 You have to select some mutual funds to invest in.
-You have to set up automatic contributions or remember to manually send in your investments every month.
-Simple steps, but for the new investor it can be overwhelming so many choose to stick with a 401k plan until they start maxing out the contribution limit.
+You have to set up automatic contributions or remember to manually send in your investments every month or at some other interval.
+Simple steps, but for the new investor the process can be cumbersome.
+That’s why many choose to stick with a 401(k) plan until they start maxing out the contribution limit.

 New Roth Option?
 Consider Conversion

 The Roth 401(k) was not legislatively written into permanent existence until 2006 with the Pension Protection Act of 2006.
 (It had existed before then, but was slated to expire at the end of 2010.)
 With this type of account being still quite new, many firms are just now getting around to offering the Roth as an option.